zackforbing/ruby-submissions/1510/module_4_assignments/the-plan/README.md

 At the end of the assignment - you will need to submit your own 'Plan' - by using the [template](template.markdown) in this folder.
 Complete at least **2** assignments - the first is the goals assignment and the others are your choice.
 Include them in your submission.

-If you would prefer your plan not be a public document, create it as a private gist and DM it to your instructor, letting them know not to include it directly in the portfolio.
+If you would prefer your plan not be a public document, create it as a private gist and DM it to your instructor.

 ## Assignments (complete 2)